Quotation Request

 • V4A additionally contains approximately 2% molybdenum and includes grades such as 1.4401 (AISI 316) and 1.4404 (AISI 316L).

 In terms of standards, the correct designations are material numbers according to DIN EN or AISI numbers.
-In practice, however, V2A and V4A appear in virtually every enquiry and quotation.
+In practice, however, designations such as material number 1.4301 or V4A appear in virtually every enquiry and quotation.

 How to Read a Stainless Steel Material Number (1.4301, 1.4404 & Co.)